GOTAM672/cli-news/README.md

 It is Command Line Interface tools, which is use to read top headlines of a listed country. <br> You can read the top headlines by just executing one simple command.

+## WHat I Learned

+1. Rust Programming.
+2.

 ### Dependencies
 Following should be installed and added to path before Install and Run the Project